smdogroup/tacs/docs/source/shell_element.rst

     \ddot{\mathbf{d}} & = \mathbf{C}^{T} \left( \dot{\omega}^{\times} + \omega^{\times}\omega^{\times} \right) \mathbf{t} \\
     \end{aligned}

-There are several parametrizations that are implemented to enable linear and geometrically nonlinear analysis that are described below.
+There are several parametrizations of the field :math:`\mathbf{d}` that are implemented to enable linear and geometrically nonlinear analysis that are described below.

 The equations of motion in TACS are derived from Lagrange's equations.
 To provide a concrete explanation of the implementation, consider the kinetic energy expression